Allstate Sugar Bowl Basketball

 Allstate Sugar Bowl Crosstown Classic and Bleu Devil Classic

-The Allstate Sugar Bowl has sponsored basketball match-ups between Dillard University and Xavier University for the past eight years.
-For the last five years, the bowl has been the title sponsor of the Allstate Sugar Bowl Bleu Devil Classic.
+The Allstate Sugar Bowl has sponsored basketball match-ups between Dillard University and Xavier University for the past 10 years.
+For the last seven years, the bowl has been the title sponsor of the Allstate Sugar Bowl Bleu Devil Classic.

 2016: Dillard Men Upend Xavier in Overtime of Annual Bleu Devil Classic